Ernie Toseland

 Ernie Toseland (17 March 1905 – 19 October 1987) was an English footballer who played in the outside right position.
 He has been described as 'a flying winger – football's Jesse Owens'.

 Early life

 Toseland was born in Northampton in 1905.
-Be began his career as a footballer playing for Higham Ferrers Town and in 1927 joined Coventry City for £50 after playing against their reserve team.
+He began his career as a footballer playing for Higham Ferrers Town and in 1927 joined Coventry City for £50 after playing against their reserve team.
 In his first reserve game he broke his collarbone and did not play for a year.
 He scored on his first team debut at Watford and his sensational speed and dribbling quickly made him a fan's favourite.
 The First Division scouts were soon alerted to his prowess and after just 22 games for Coventry (and 11 goals) he was signed by Manchester City for a club record £3000.
 Contemporary reports describe him as Coventry City's most gifted player of the decade.